 How Do You Test a Water Relief Valve

 The relief valve doesn’t always have a problem for it to leak.
-Extreme weather conditions such as super cold winters can make the valve not perform to its best potential.
+Extreme weather conditions such as super cold winters can cause the valve not to perform to its best potential.
 Other factors include rust, corrosion, and debris in the seal.
-These factors are why it is crucial to test if the relief valve works.
-Here are the steps in testing a water relief valve:

-- Make sure you safely conduct any checks every time.
+1. Make sure you safely conduct any checks every time.
 The water in the heater will likely be hot most of the time.
 You can wait until it’s cold before checking the valve.
 Alternatively, have a licensed plumber check the valve during maintenance.

 Checking if the relief valve is working is helpful for two things.
 It tells you whether the problem is with the valve or not.

-- It clears out sediment
+• It clears out sediment.

 How Do You Stop a Relief Valve From Leaking?